THE SACRED SANCTUARY OF NORTHERN NEPAL

-The Sacred Tsum Valley Trek (Camping Trip) is part of our Epic Himalayan Journey Series!
-These trips are led by one of our experienced trekking guides and represent the gourmet trekking offerings of the great Himalayan Range.
+The Sacred Tsum Valley Trek (Camping Trip) is part of our Himalayan Classic Trek Series.
+Our Classic Treks are led by an experienced, English-speaking Nepali guide and porter support crew.
 In addition to the listed group dates, we are also able to arrange this incredible trek starting on any day of the week during the months of mid-March through May and September through mid-November for groups of 2 to 12 people.
 Please contact us with any questions or to receive a detailed day to day Trip Itinerary.

 Day 1.
 Arrive in Kathmandu.
 4,265 feet.
 Met upon arrival.

 Day 2: Sightseeing and free day in Kathmandu.
 Hotel.

 Day 3: Drive from Kathmandu Soti Khola.
 2,360 feet.